AstridZhao/moho_bot/Readme.md

       open -a Docker
       docker pull epsilla/vectordb
       docker run --pull=always -d -p 8888:8888 epsilla/vectordb
        ```
 and then return back to the program directory.

-* 2. To extract text from the Mount Holyoke College website, run [collect.py].
+* 2. To extract text from the Mount Holyoke College website, run **collect.py**.
-     You can find or edit the website link in "URL.txt" file in the folder.
+     You are welcome to read or edit those website links in the "URL.txt" file.

       ```zsh
      python3 collect.py
      ```

-* 3. To train the dataset, run [learn.py] by using command
+* 3. To train the dataset, run **learn.py** by using the command

      ```zsh
      python3 learn.py
      ```

-* 4. To run the chatbot, run [app.py] by using command
+* 4. To run the chatbot, run **app.py** by using the command

      ```zsh
      streamlit run app.py
      ```

-**I suggest you run the program following the above sequence to avoid unexpected errors.**
+**I suggest you run the program by following the above order to avoid unexpected errors.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>